Cowlitz River: Bridges

 At the head of Riffe Lake, the 27 Road provides access to the forestland south of the Cowlitz from Morton and Glenoma to the north.

 At Randle, SR 131 crosses the Cowlitz to provide access to the Cispus basin and the northern areas of the Mount St. Helens National Volcanic Monument.

-Between Randle and Packwood, Highway 12 crosses the Cowlitz at the Cora bridge.
+Between Randle and Packwood, US 12 crosses the Cowlitz at the Cora bridge.
 At Packwood, Skate Creek Road spans the river, providing access to the Gifford Pinchot National Forest and Tatoosh Wilderness, as well as connecting the downtown and residential areas of Packwood.
 Upstream from Packwood, the Cowlitz splits into the Muddy and Clear Forks, with several Forest Service and Park Service roads crossing each.

 Other river structures

 When the Cowlitz Salmon Hatchery began operation in 1968, it was the largest of its kind in the world.
 Currently, it produces nearly 13 million fish each year.
 Adjacent to the hatchery is the barrier dam, which diverts spawning and upriver migrating fish to a separating station where fish are sorted by species.
 Some of the fish are used by the hatchery, while others are transported upstream to continue migration.

 The Bonneville Power Administration, in cooperation with the Lewis County PUD, state and federal agencies and Tacoma Power, constructed a downstream anadromous fish collection facility as part of the Cowlitz Falls Project.
 The fish facility, along with the Cowlitz River Salmon Hatchery's diversion dam below Mayfield Lake, has permitted the reintroduction of salmon and steelhead in the upper Cowlitz River basin for the first time since the construction of the Mossyrock and Mayfield dams in the 1960s.